nicecore/user-profile/README.md

 ## How to run the app

-First you'll need to set up a virtual environment with Django and Pillow installed.
+First you'll need to set up a virtual environment with the packages from requirements.txt.
-After that, make and run your migrations.
+After that, make and run your migrations to create the sqlite3 database.
 You should then be able to run `python manage.py runserver` to start the server and use the app.

 ## Project Instructions